Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Problem Formulation

-Furthermore, utility curves of customer demands can be modelled as constant-power loads $p^l_{i,t}$, denoting active load power at $i^{th}$ bus \cite{kersting2022distribution}. \begin{remark} The presence of multiple generators and loads connected to a single $i^{th}$ bus falls under a practical scenario and can thus be aggregated to provide a coupled value viz. $p^g_{i,t}$ and, $p^l_{i,t}$ respectively. \end{remark}
+where $a_i \in \mathbb{R}_{++}$, $b_i \in \mathbb{R}$ and $c_i \in \mathbb{R}$ are the incremental, base and constant cost parameters of the generator connected at the $i^{th}$ bus, respectively.
+Furthermore, utility curves of customer demands can be modelled as constant-power loads $p^l_i$, denoting active load power at $i^{th}$ bus \cite{kersting2022distribution}. \begin{remark} Note that an $i^{th}$ bus can generally have multiple generators and loads connected to it, and can thus be aggregated to provide a coupled value viz. $p^g_i$ and, $p^l_i$ respectively. \end{remark}